benchling/app-examples-python/examples/chem-sync-local-flask/WORKSHOP.md

 docker-compose up -d
 ```

-If you restart both containers, be sure to update your App in Benchling with the new webhook URL from localtunnel.
+If you restart both containers, be sure to update your App in Benchling with the new webhook URL from cloudflare-tunnel.

 ### Set the Client ID